 Located next door to the MIL, the Media Classroom also serves as an observation room during video production in the MIL, allowing students to listen in on the entire production process.
 The room also houses 18 Windows PCs connected to the Associated Press Electronic News Production System (ENPS), allowing students to produce teleprompter scripts and rundowns for radio and TV newscasts using AP wire copy.

-This combined open lab and interactive classroom contains 18 powerful Mac Pro workstations loaded with the latest versions of Final Cut Pro and Adobe Creative Cloud software.
+This combined open lab and interactive classroom contains 18 powerful Mac Pro workstations loaded with the latest version of Adobe Creative Cloud software.

 The Advanced Imaging Lab has eight iMacs connected to Epson scanners and Epson photo printers for high-quality image scanning and printing.
-The computers are equipped with the latest versions of Final Cut Pro and Adobe Creative Cloud software.
+The computers are equipped with the latest version of Adobe Creative Cloud software.
 This lab is open to all School of Communication students and is ideal for those taking photography, digital imaging, or web design courses.

-This classroom/lab on the third floor of the McKinley Building includes 18 iMac computer workstations equipped with latest versions of Final Cut Pro and Adobe Creative Cloud software.
+This classroom/lab on the third floor of the McKinley Building includes 18 iMac computer workstations equipped with latest version of Adobe Creative Cloud software.

 The Forman Theater is generally open 8:00 a.m. to 11:00 p.m.
 Monday through Thursday and 8:00 a.m. to 5:00 p.m. on Friday and Saturday.
 Events and classes sponsored by the School of Communication, the Center for Environmental Filmmaking, and the Center for Media and Social Impact have priority, but the theater is also available to individual students for school-related projects, or for rental for events from outside the School of Communication.